Apolline-Lille/apolline-backend-ng/HOWTO.md

 If you don't want to use curl, you can use Chronograf's `InfluxDB Admin`/`Users` tab to grant `ALL` permission on the newly-created user, which will effectively give administrative rights onto the whole InfluxDB.

 # Sending data to InfluxDB
-## Configure Apolline-Alpha app (not required if you did not change User configuration in step 1)
+## Configure Apolline-Alpha app
 Open the Apolline-Alpha Android app on your phone.

+### If you changed user configuration in step 1
 Tap `Configuration` and set `Address`, `User` and `Pass` to your backend's settings.

+### If you did not change user configuration in step 1
+Tap `Configuration` and set `Address` to your backend's IP address (http://XXX.XXX.XXX.XXX:80/).

 ![App configuration](/howto_resources/ca_conf_1.png)